Blood Has Been Shed: History

 In September 2001, drummer John Lynch returned to playing bass when Blood Has Been Shed recruited Justin Foley, formerly of Red Tide, on drums.
 The band then began writing and recording new material for a planned EP to be released in early 2002; this EP was however shelved.
 In April 2002, Blood Has Been Shed toured with Poison the Well, American Nightmare and From Autumn to Ashes.

-In June 2002, Blood Has Been Shed's vocalist Howard Jones joined Killswitch Engage, replacing their original signer Jesse Leach.
+In June 2002, Blood Has Been Shed's vocalist Howard Jones joined Killswitch Engage, replacing their original singer Jesse Leach.
 Blood Has Been Shed and Killswitch Engage both performed at Hellfest 2002 (Jones' first show with Killswitch Engage).
 Killswitch Engage performed on Friday, July 12, 2002, on the B Stage while Blood Has Been Shed performed on Sunday, July 14, 2002, on the C Stage.
 Killswitch Engage's heavy touring schedule and obligations to major record label Roadrunner Records forced Blood Has Been Shed to slow down considerably.
 Unger wrote most of the band's third release Spirals while Jones was touring with Killswitch Engage.

 Spirals was released through Ferret Music on June 27, 2003 and the band briefly toured in support of the album with Shadows Fall, God Forbid, Walls of Jericho and Full Blown Chaos, whenever holes in Killswitch Engage's schedule permitted.
 Blood Has Been Shed also made their third and final appearance at Hellfest 2K3, performing on Friday, July 4, 2003, on Stage A. In mid-October 2003, the band filmed a music video for the single "She Speaks to Me" with director Jason Arambulo.
 The music video was filmed only a few days before Justin Foley joined Killswitch Engage as their new drummer, shortly before the recording of their album The End of Heartache.
 The music video for "She Speaks to Me" premiered on Fuse's television program Uranium on January 21, 2004.
 The music video was later included on Roadrunner Records' Various Artists DVD compilation Roadrage 2005, released on September 12, 2005.